uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/data_model/memory/formats.rst

 Another kind of format that oneDNN supports is an opaque _optimized_ memory format that cannot be created directly from |strides| and |dimensions| arrays.
-A memory descriptor for an optimized memory format can only be created by passing :any:`format_tag::any` when creating certain operation descriptors, using them to create corresponding primitive descriptors and then querying them for memory descriptors.
+A memory descriptor for an optimized memory format can only be created by passing |any| when creating certain operation descriptors, using them to create corresponding primitive descriptors and then querying them for memory descriptors.
 Data in plain memory format should then be reordered into the data in optimized data format before computations.
 Since